CocoaPods/guides.cocoapods.org/source/using/pod-install-vs-update.html.md

 ## Scenario Example

-Here is a scenario example to illustrate the various use case one might encounter during the life of a project.
+Here is a scenario example to illustrate the various use cases one might encounter during the life of a project.

-### Stage 1: User creates the project
+### Stage 1: User1 creates the project

 _user1_ creates a project and wants to use pods `A`,`B`,`C`.
 They create a `Podfile` with those pods, and run `pod install`.